With your child’s newfound emotional, verbal, and motor control skills, you’re probably thinking about transitioning from the crib and into a bed.

 - Make bedtime a bonding moment in which your son can feel safe and loved.

-- If your child gets out of bed during the night, hold your ground and return him to bed in a silent and yet consistent manner.
+- If your child gets out of bed during the night, hold your ground and return him to bed in a silent but consistent manner.
 It might take some time, but he will get the message.

 - Avoid reinforcing last-minutes excuses not to sleep.